Jashghoward/Maze_Game/README.md

 - A settings screen where all of the buttons can be placed.
 This will make it easy for the user to change the settigns of the game from one place.

+- Change the style so that there the colors are easier on the eyes.

+-